 Some studies suggest acupuncture can ease symptoms of morning sickness.
 This is usually done by putting pressure on the groove inside two large tendons of the wrist.
 Acupressurists call this area P6.
 Some are skeptical of this treatment.
 Studies have found that wristbands designed to ease stomach upset by putting pressure on the p6 point are difficult to use.
 These devices have failed to show any results for stomach upset caused by surgery.
-Acupressure at the p6 point may be no more effective for morning sickness than acupressure anywhere else.
+Acupressure at the pP6 point may be no more effective for morning sickness than acupressure anywhere else.

+When should you see a doctor about vomiting and nausea?
 When every treatment and home remedy for nausea and vomiting isn't enough, it may be time to put your health needs in the hands of a doctor.
 Here are red flags warning you that it's time to seek professional medical intervention: